JOHN 15

 15:4

-Abide in Me, and I in you.
-As the branch cannot bear fruit of itself, except it abide in the vine; no more can ye, except ye abide in Me.
+Abide in me, and I in you.
+As the branch cannot bear fruit of itself, except it abide in the vine; no more can ye, except ye abide in me.

-Abide in Me, and I in you- if verse 3 is a commentary on the word “purgeth”, then this verse is a commentary on why the branch of verse 2 needed to be lifted up.
+Abide in me, and I in you- if verse 3 is a commentary on the word “purgeth”, then this verse is a commentary on why the branch of verse 2 needed to be lifted up.
 It was not abiding in the vine, but was relying on the soil beneath.
 A further feature of vine growing is alluded to here, for vineyard grapes had been grafted.
-A slip from a vine that had qualities that the vine-dresser wanted was grafted onto a rootstock, so that both the stock and the slip shared the same sap.
+A slip or cutting from a vine that had desirable qualities was grafted onto a rootstock, so that both the stock and the slip shared the same sap.
 This was a difficult task, for the slip needed to be incorporated in such a way as to allow it to bond with the stem.
 When this happens today, the grafter will say that it has “taken”, for the slip and the stem have combined and become one, sharing the life of the plant together.
 In the language here, the slip is now abiding, resting in what the main stem is, happy to share sap with it.
 This is why the Lord distinguishes in verse 5 between Himself and the branches, for they have been incorporated into Himself, and have no life of their own.

 Now lest it be thought that this is putting into the passage what is not there, notice the following fact.
 The word for branch, “klema”, according to the lexicon means “a tender and flexible branch, especially the shoot of a vine”.
 Another word for branch used in the New Testament is “klados”, meaning “a young shoot broken off for grafting”.
 Both words are connected with the verb “klao” meaning “to break”.
 This would confirm that the tender and flexible branch spoken of in the chapter is one that has been broken off one vine, to become a branch in another, just as the disciples had been broken off from the vine of Israel, to be incorporated into Christ.
 See the similar figure used in Romans 11:16-24, there of an olive tree, with wild (Gentile) branches grafted into the olive tree of blessing through Abraham, with the exhortation to continue.